 In synthetic fill jackets, man-made polyester strands are used to imitate the air-trapping down filaments to create pockets of warm air.
 These fibres are moisture-resistant, and retain their insulating properties when wet.
 If you plan to use your jacket in wet conditions or when you're highly active, synthetic insulation is the best choice.

-Synthetic insulation is measured in grams per square meter, this measurement is not the weight of the jacket.
-As a rule of thumb, 50-100g of insulation are great for spring and autumn conditions or as a technical mid-layer, whilst jackets with 100-200g of insulation are ideal for colder conditions.
+Synthetic insulation is measured in grams per square metre - not to be confused with the weight of the whole jacket.
+As a rule of thumb, 50g-100g of insulation is a good choice for spring or autumn, or as a technical mid-layer, whilst jackets with 100-200g of insulation are ideal for colder conditions.

 Less common and highly technical, these jackets draw on the strengths of down and synthetic fills to maximise functionality and weight savings.
 They commonly use synthetic fill in the shoulders and arms of the jacket, and down in the core body area.
 This is because synthetic fill retains its insulating characteristics better than down when compressed, for example by a rucksack on the shoulders, and if wetted out, which normally occurs first on the arms and shoulders.
 The use of down in the main body enables the jacket to remain highly packable and gives excellent warmth in the core.

 Baffles are the containing sections of insulation.
 Their purpose is to prevent the material from gathering in the bottom of your jacket and evenly distribute the insulation across the jacket.
 The way the baffle is constructed can affect how well your jacket performs.

 Stitch-through baffles keep the insulation evenly distributed.
 However, the stitched areas can cause heat to be lost.